Massive quantum systems as interfaces of quantum mechanics and gravity: Introduction

 \section{Introduction}

-Inspired by particle physics, the main paradigm of gravitational physics indicates that quantum gravity effects should become detectable at extremely high energies and at extremely small length-scales.
-Known as the Planck scale, this regime encompasses particle energies of $10^{19}$ GeV, or length scales of $10^{-35}$ meters.
-Accessing these parameter regimes is extremely challenging, and there are few prospects for achieving the necessary technological progress in the next few decades.
+Inspired by particle physics, the central paradigm of gravitational physics indicates that quantum gravity effects should become detectable at extremely high energies and at extremely small length scales.
+Known as the Planck scale, this regime encompasses particle energies of $10^{19}$ GeV or length scales of $10^{-35}$ meters.
+However, accessing this parameter regime is extremely challenging, and there are few prospects for achieving the necessary technological progress in the next few decades.
+Tests of proposals such as string theory~\cite{dienes1997string, schwarz1999string}, loop quantum gravity~\cite{rovelli2008loop, ashtekar2021short}, and causal dynamical triangulation~\cite{loll2019quantum}, to mention just a few, therefore remain outstanding.

 At lower energies, however, quantum systems with masses several orders of magnitude higher than the atomic mass scale are starting to become accessible in the laboratory.
 At these scales, current theories predict that gravity should start affecting the dynamics of quantum states.
-A number of proposals and ideas have therefore been put forwards.
+A number of proposals and ideas have therefore been put forward.
 They encompass questions about superpositions of gravitational fields, gravity-induced wavefunction collapse via self-gravity or decoherence due to external gravitational fields, as well as the quantum nature of the gravitational field itself.
-The most encouraging aspect of these proposals are that many of them appear experimentally and technologically accessible in the near-term future.
+The most encouraging aspect of these proposals is that many of them appear experimentally and technologically accessible in the near future.